Mathématique: Chapter 78

 Someone caught him, steadied him, set him on his feet, and—

 “Hey.”
-Sheppard was at his side, his body language strange.
-One booted foot hooked behind Rush’s ankle, one hand on Rush’s shoulder.
+Sheppard was at his side, one booted foot hooked behind Rush’s ankle, one hand on Rush’s shoulder.
 He pushed Rush’s shoulder subtly away, unbalancing him.
-He stared into Rush’s eyes as though looking for something specific.
-All he said was, “Gravity’s dialed back,” with a calm that hit as otherworldly over the driving riot in Rush’s thoughts.
+He stared into Rush’s eyes as though looking for something specific, but all he said was, “Gravity’s dialed back,” with a calm that hit as otherworldly over the driving riot in Rush’s thoughts.

-Sheppard grabbed his hand, shoved his shoulder a little further back, kept Rush’s ankle pinned.
+Sheppard grabbed his hand, shoved his shoulder a little further back, and kept Rush’s ankle pinned.
 “Midway’s tough,” he said softly.
 “These two gates have a lot of personality.
-I think it’s their proximity that makes them so—loud.”
+I think it’s their proximity that makes them so—” he trailed off.

-Beside them, Young materialized, steady on his feet, even with his injuries.
+Beside them, Young materialized, steady on his feet.
 Once he was through, the veil of the active event horizon tore itself to nothing.

+Young fixed Sheppard with a sharp look.
 “There some reason you’ve got our consultant halfway into a single-leg takedown?”
-Young asked, his gaze on Sheppard.

-“Yup.”
-Sheppard replied.
-He returned to studying Rush.
-“Nick.
-Can you tough this out?
+“Yep.”
+Sheppard returned to studying Rush.
+“Nick, can you tough this out?
 Ten minutes?”

 Carefully, Sheppard rebalanced him, unhooked his ankle from behind Rush’s leg, and stepped back.

-Young gave him a concerned look.
+Young gave the pair of them a concerned look.
 “This is whatever happened to you two on—”

 Rush blinked and forced his focus to the space station.

 Midway consisted of a long room, a stargate at either end.
-The floor was subtly arced, as though part of a large ring.
-SG-68 and Eli clustered in a small knot a short distance away.
-Near the opposite stargate Rush saw Vala, ensconced on a throne of crates.
-Jackson held her injured foot at the ankle, elevating it while she provided direction to the small cluster of personnel preparing for the activation of the gate at the far end of the room.
-When she saw him looking, she gave him a queenly lift of her hand.
+The floor was subtly concave.
+SG-68 and Eli clustered in a knot a short distance from where he stood.
+Near the opposite stargate, Rush saw Vala, ensconced on a throne of crates.
+Jackson held her injured foot at the ankle, elevating it while she provided direction to the cluster of personnel preparing for the activation of the gate at the far end of the room.
+When she saw Rush looking, she gave him a queenly lift of her hand.

 Young stepped in.
 “How we doin’, hotshot?”